Why Do I Feel Like Hugging Myself? Self-Hug Meaning & Body Signals

 Self hug meaning at a glance

-• Self hug meaning: a body signal for comfort, reassurance, steadiness, or emotional containment.
+• Self hug meaning: a body signal for comfort, reassurance, steadiness, or temporary security while something emotionally significant is being carried.

 • Holding yourself body language: a gesture that may reflect vulnerability, privacy, overwhelm, or needing warmth.

-• Self hugging: the body reaching for contact before the feeling has a clear explanation.
+• Self hugging: the body reaching for contact before the feeling, anticipation, or uncertainty has a clear explanation.

 • Self hugs: small moments of emotional comfort that may appear during pressure, loneliness, or tenderness.